Brokpa: Festivals

-Brokpa celebrate Bono-na festival which is a festival of thank giving to deities for good crops and prosperity.
+Brokpa celebrate Bono-na, a festival of thanksgiving to deities for good crops and prosperity.

 Diet

 The traditional Brogpa diet is based on locally grown foods such as barley and hardy wheat prepared most often as tsampa/sattu (roasted flour).
-It takes in different ways.
-Other important foods include potatoes, radishes, turnips, and Gur-Gur Cha, a brewed tea made of black tea, butter and salt.
+Other important foods include potatoes, radishes, turnips, and Gur-Gur Cha, a brewed tea made of black tea, butter, and salt.

 Dairy and poultry sources are not eaten because of religious taboos.
 Brogpa eat three meals a day: Choalu Unis (breakfast), Beali (lunch) and Rata Unis (dinner).
-Brogpa vary with respect to the amount of meat (mainly mutton) that they eat.
+Brogpa vary with respect to the amount of meat (mainly mutton) they eat.
 A household's economic position decides the consumption of meat.
 It is only during festivals and rituals that all have greater access to mutton.

 Economy and employment

-The Brogpa economy has shifted from agropastoralism to wage labor, and the division of labor that relied on stratifications of age and gender is now obsolete.
-The Brogpa transition to private property, monogamy, nuclear families, formal education, wage labor, and their incorporation into a highly militarized economy of soldiering and portering illuminates the complex workings of modernity in Ladakh.
+The Brogpa economy has shifted from agropastoralism to wage labour, and the division of labour that relied on stratifications of age and gender is now obsolete.
+For many years, Brokpa predominantly engaged in high-altitude grazing (3000 to 4500 meter) and lowland agriculture.
+Their transition to private property, monogamy, nuclear families, formal education, wage labour, and their incorporation into a highly militarised economy of soldiering and portering illuminates the complex workings of modernity in Ladakh.